Leixin-Zhang/ScImage/README.md

 ```
 @inproceedings{zhang2025scimage,
   title={ScImage: How Good Are Multimodal Large Language Models at Scientific Text-to-Image Generation?},
-  author={Zhang, Leixin and Eger, Steffen and Cheng, Yinjie and Zhai, Weihe and Belouadi, Jonas and Leiter, Fahimeh and Zhao, Zhixue},
+  author={Zhang, Leixin and Eger, Steffen and Cheng, Yinjie and Zhai, Weihe and Belouadi, Jonas and Moafian, Fahimeh and Zhao, Zhixue},
   booktitle={The Thirteenth International Conference on Learning Representations},
   year={2025}
   url={https://openreview.net/forum?id=ugyqNEOjoU}